lowquark/zinc/README.md

 # Zinc

-Zinc is a data-driven programming language that I have mapped out and partially brought to life.
+Zinc is a data-driven programming language that I've laid out and partially brought to life.

 ### Features:

   * Namespaces
   * Declarations which are initialized by default
   * Multiple assignment / return values
-  * Const correctness
+  * C++ style references (&)
   * Built-in data structures (list, map, etc.)
-  * C++ style references (&)
-  * Write-access restrictions
+  * Constant data & write-access restrictions

-That last feature refers to a visibility scheme that I have dubbed `access`.
+That last bullet refers to a visibility scheme that I have dubbed `access`.
 Here's a code
 demonstration:

     struct MyStruct {